Employers look at publications on your resume to learn more about your expertise.

 Why do employers want to see your published work?

-You might be wondering why employers even care about published works.
-After all, why bother to learn how to list publications on your resume if hiring managers have no interest in seeing them?
-Well, rest assured, if you're seeking a job in an industry that prizes research, academic thought, or specific skills that involve the creation of materials for publication, then any prospective employer is going to want to see examples of your past work.
+You might wonder why employers care about published work.
+After all, why learn how to list publications on a resume if hiring managers have no interest in seeing them?

-That's why it's so important to know how to list publications on your resume - because it's the easiest way to demonstrate that you have the skills and experiences that you claim to possess.
+That's why it's so important to know how to list publications on your resume!
+It's the easiest way to demonstrate you have the skills and experiences you claim to possess.
 The inclusion of published works demonstrates that you have a solid foundation of analytical, research, and writing skills.

 How to list publications on your resume